 I'm sorry if you missed out and weren't able to obtain the bundle while it was available.

 Still.
 There might be a way to get a hold of a copy of the game and the gear to try it out, but...
 If anyone asks, you didn't read about it here.
 Consider this just something I discovered while researching info on the game, since everything I'll describe here can easily be found on the web.

 Ring Fit Adventure comes in two parts: a game cartridge and a Ring controller (with a strap for the second Joy-Con).
 To former doesn't work without the latter and vice versa.

 Now...
 What if you could purchase a compatible Ring controller and obtain an digital copy of the game (for testing purposes only, of course)?

 Here's how this might be done:

-- Check whether your Switch console can booted into the RCM mode here.
+- Check whether your Switch console can be booted into the RCM mode here.
 Then, depending on the check results:

 - if your console is patched, there's nothing you can do except look even harder for the original Nintendo Ring Fit Adventure game+controller package;